Table of contents

 Step 7: Testing

-If everything is set up correctly, you can now get started with Server side tracking.
-Follow our blog to learn which tags you can all install server side and how to do so.
+If everything is set up correctly, you can now get started with Server Side Tracking.
+Follow our blog to learn which tags you can all install server side and how to do this.
 Within the TAGGRS Software are all the configuration blogs/videos you need to successfully implement full GTM Server Side Tracking.

 But before we let you loose, we want to give you one more tip: First test if data is coming in to the server container.

 You do this by opening the preview mode in both the server and web container.
 Enter your website (not your subdomain) here and click through several pages.
-Next, see if GA4 (and other tags) are activated in the webcontainer.
+Then see if GA4 (and other tags) are activated in the web container.
 If this is the case: super, then the last step is to check if data is also coming in to the server container!

 So... how to proceed?

 GA4 is also called a data client.
-Using all the GA4 data, you can start setting tags in the server container.
-Consider the Facebook Conversion API, Google Ads remarketing and GA4 itself.
-In this blog, you were able to read how to set up.
-The real die hard Tracking can now begin.
+Using all the GA4 data, you can start setting up tags in the server container.
+Think about the Facebook Conversion API, Google ads remarketing and GA4 itself.
+In this blog you could read how to set up the setup.
+The real die hard tagging can now begin.
 Good luck!
-Don’t know where to go next?
+Not sure where to go from here?
 Then check out our comprehensive Server Side Tracking Checklist!